masaylighto/German-Learning-Notes/3. Expressions/Asking for colo.md

-1.Color
-Asking for color should be done with haben
+should be done with haben
 Answering the question for color should be done with sein Example>
 Welche Farbe hat der Stuhl?
 Der Stuhl ist gelb.